phamleuuhiep/ML_EURI/README.md

 ### Naive Bayes
 We explore the Naive Bayes classifier, a probabilistic model based on Bayes' theorem with an independence assumption.
 Through the process, we have covered theoretical foundations, practical implementation using scikit-learn, and application to datasets like Iris for classification tasks.
 Key steps include data preprocessing, model training, prediction, and performance evaluation using metrics like accuracy and F1-score.
 Visualizations help interpret results, providing a comprehensive understanding of Naive Bayes in real-world scenarios.

+### Genetic Algorithms
+Hyperparameter optimization plays a pivotal role in enhancing the performance of deep learning models, particularly Convolutional Neural Networks (CNN).
+Traditional methods like grid search or random search, can be computationally expensive and may not efficiently explore the vast hyperparameter space.
+To address this challenge, evolutionary solution like Genetic Algorithms (GA) offer an adaptive approach to discovering optimal configurations.
+In term of simulating natural selection, GA iteratively refine hyperparameters to improve model accuracy.

 # COMPREHENSIVE MACHINE LEARNING MODELS: IMPLEMENTATION AND COMPARISON (2st Stage)